Skip to main content

 Summary

-This bill would require the automotive dismantler and parts recycler or secondary metals recycler to maintain certain records of vehicles purchased for recycling or remelting.
+• Requires the automotive dismantler/parts recycler or secondary metals recycler to maintain specific records of vehicles purchased for recycling or remelting, including VIN, seller information, copies of licenses, date of sale, and surrendered title or the required statement.

 Bill Actions